happytomatoe/udacity-capstone-project/README.md

 # Description
 ![img.png](docs/yelp-logo.png)

-In this project the goal is to build data warehouse that later can be used for EDA.
-As for EDA you don't know
+In this project the goal is to build data warehouse tables that later can be used for EDA.

 # Data Source